Marquez-David/SpotifyClone/mobile/README.md

 ```

 If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ shortly provided you have set up your emulator/simulator correctly.

-## Todo
-🚀 This project is still under development and may undergo changes in the future!! 🚀.
-Below is a list of upcoming tasks:

-- Implement advanced functionalities for creating and managing playlists.
-  - [ ] Playlist creation with customizable details.
-  - [ ] Intuitive drag-and-drop reordering of playlist items.
-  - [ ] Add songs to playlists.

-- Create a player screen with interactive playback controls.
-  - [ ] Seamless song skipping, resetting, and pausing functionalities.
-  - [ ] Visual progress indicators and album artwork display.
-  - [ ] Integration of gesture controls for an intuitive user experience.

-- Enhance the functionalities of custom buttons.
-  - [ ] Develop onPress for download, options... buttons.
-  - [ ] Develop LoginScreen buttons for different authentication methods.

-- Extend project compatibility to iOS devices.
-  - [ ] Adapt the UI/UX for seamless performance on iOS.
-  - [ ] Address platform-specific considerations for a native feel.
-  - [ ] Comprehensive testing on iOS devices and simulators.